-Hebrews 4:14 - "Since we have a great high high priest who has ascended into heaven, Jesus the Son of God, let us hold firmly to the faith we profess". - "We have a great high priest" - Jesus, not God - "who has ascended into heaven," - As the Aaronic high priest on Atonement Day passed from the sight of the people into the Most Holy, Jesus passed from the sight of his disciples, ascending into heaven (Acts 1:9-11).
-"Jesus, the Son of God." - Not God the Son, a term never used in the Bible..
+Hebrews 4:14 - "Since we have a great high high priest who has ascended into heaven, Jesus the Son of God, let us hold firmly to the faith we profess". - "We have a great high priest" - Jesus, not God - "who has ascended into heaven," - As the Aaronic high priest did on Atonement Day, passing from the sight of the people into the Most Holy, Jesus the superior Melchezedekian High Priest, passed from the sight of his disciples, ascending into heaven (Acts 1:9-11).
+"Jesus, the Son of God." - Not God the Son, a term never used in the Bible...